 Scientific demonstrations are used in lectures, science museums, and television shows to explain scientific principles and inspire wonder about science.
 How important are such demonstrations to a true understanding of science?
 Is seeing believing?
 Is seeing understanding?
 In this course we will explore the science behind some popular demonstrations and consider the ways in which such demonstrations have educated, obfuscated, or inspired their audiences.

-Plants run the planet, but they rarely get the spotlight in TV, film, theater, and social media.
-In this course, we’ll shine some light on plants in performance, considering an array of perspectives on how plants biologically perform and how they are (mis)represented in the arts.
-Together, we’ll get the chance to think like a plant, analyze plant performances, and create our own plant art.
+Plants run the planet but rarely get the spotlight.
+In this course, we’ll shine some light on plants and art, considering an array of perspectives on how plants biologically perform and how humans interact with and represent plants.
+Plants “think” differently than humans, and this course is a chance to step outside of our own ways of being and think like a plant through the analysis and creation of plant art.

 FYS 135 Factory Farms: The True Cost of Meat